apostrophecms/docs/docs/guide/introduction.md

 };
 ```

-**You don't need a `basics` group.** There is nothing special about "Basics."
+#### You don't need a `basics` group

+There is nothing special about "Basics."
 It is a default group name, but if you place all of the fields from that group (or any inherited group) in a new one the group will no longer appear in the UI.

 `utility` _is_ a special group.
 It places fields in the right column of the content editor interface.
 You are allowed to add fields to that group and move existing fields.